본문 바로가기

 The first Korean to win a Grammy Award was soprano Sumi Jo in 1993.
 Richard Strauss’ opera “The Woman Without a Shadow (Die Frau Ohne Schatten),” conducted by Georg Solti and recorded with the Vienna Philharmonic Orchestra, featuring tenor Placido Domingo, soprano Sumi Jo, soprano Julia Varady, and bass José van Dam, won the Best Opera Recording Award.
 Bel canto soprano Sumi Jo has since received three more Grammy nominations.

 In 2011, Korean chamber musicians achieved their first Grammys.
 The Parker Quartet, consisting of New England Conservatory alumni violinists Daniel Chong and Karen Kim, cellist Kee-Hyun Kim, and violist Jessica Bodner, received the Chamber Music Performance Award for “Ligeti: String Quartets Nos.
 1 & 2.”
 In 2020, the Kronos Quartet’s album “Riley: Sun Rings” received the Engineered Classical Album award, with cellist Yang Jeong-in (Sunny Yang) as a member of the Kronos Quartet.
-In 2021, adopted Korean violist Richard Yongjae O’Neill recorded “Concerto for Viola and Chamber Orchestra” composed by Christopher Theofanidis, with the Albany Symphony Orchestra conducted by David Alan Miller.
+In 2021, Korean American violist Richard Yongjae O’Neill recorded “Concerto for Viola and Chamber Orchestra” composed by Christopher Theofanidis, with the Albany Symphony Orchestra conducted by David Alan Miller.
 O’Neill won the Grammy for Best Classical Instrumental Solo.

 Korean pop, rock, and classical musicians were among the nominees for the 2022 Grammy Awards.
 BTS was nominated in the Pop Duo/Group category, and Michel Zauner, guitarist/vocalist of the band “Japanese Breakfast” and author of the memoir “Crying at H-Mart,” received nominations in the New Artist and Alternative Music Album categories.